Skip to content

 • TELEMETRY_OTLP__INSECURE - Whether to enable client transport security for the exporter’s gRPC connection (true/false, default: false)

-Because these are environmental variables instead of chart configuration keys, there must be directly set as such.
+Because these are environment variables instead of chart configuration keys, they must be set directly as such.
 See this example:

 notebooks: